curiousmarkingsco/messaged/README.md

 # Messaged
-Short description and motivation.
+A Rails Engine for Hotwire Turbo-powered instant messaging.

 ## Usage
-How to use my plugin.
+TODO: How to use Messaged.

+TODO: Add option for `rails g messaged:views`

 ## Installation
 Add this line to your application's Gemfile: